-But my love for toys goes beyond the actual idea of having something to play with.
-It is more the idea that toys bring such joy to individuals receiving them.
+I have always had a deep love for toys that goes beyond the actual idea of having something to play with.
+It is more the idea that toys bring such joy to the individuals receiving them.